refaktor/rye/README.md

 ; outputs: Jane Jim
 get http://www.example.com/users.json
 |parse-json |for { -> "name" |capitalize |print }
-; ouptuts capitalized names of users
+; outputs capitalized names of users
 ```

 Rye has **higher order like functions**, but they come in what